sirinath/Terracotta/dso/branches/3.7/terracotta-kit/src/packaging/enterprise/wrapper/README.txt

 C. PERMISSION
 ----------------------------------------------------
-The services will be controlled by an Administrators users so you have to confirm for every action (install, start, stop, remove, etc).
+The services will be controlled by an Administrators user so you have to confirm for every action (install, start, stop, remove, etc).

 Incidentally, the "wrapper" folder will need to have read/write permission for Administrators user.